Get cover to suit your budget and lifestyle.

 Does insurance cover the costs of weight loss surgery?

 Yes, you can get health insurance for weight loss surgery.
 Gold tier private health insurance covers weight loss surgery which includes gastric bypass, gastric sleeve and lap band surgery.
 You'll need to serve a 12-month waiting period before you're covered.

 Health insurance won't eliminate out of pocket expenses, but in most cases, you're likely to pay closer to around $2,000 to $6,000.
 Health insurance can cover the costs of:

 - Surgeon, hospital and anaesthetist fees, including a private room in a private hospital

 - Any face-to-face consultations with your bariatric surgeon

-If your surgery is deemed medically necessary, then Medicare may contribute a small amount towards your medical costs as well, usually around $1,200 to $1,500 depending on the MBS Codes (31572, 30511, 30512) that apply to your surgery.
+If your surgery is deemed medically necessary, then Medicare may contribute a small amount towards your medical costs as well, usually around $1,200 to $1,500 depending on the Medicare Benefit Schedule (MBS) codes (31572, 30511, 30512) that apply to your surgery.